Reiider/secondProject/README.md

 Open terminal

 Type:
-  - npm install -g http-server
   - cd "path to the project"
+  - npm install
-  - http-server
+  - npm start

   Open your browser and write next address: localhost:8080/